YisusGaming/folder/README.md

 folder new dirname
 ```

-that'll run `mkdir -v dirname` for you.
+that'll create the path `dirname/`.

 Deleting folders looks like this: